 Other venues for your fox hunt include social media communities, Chambers of Commerce, Boards of Trade and Industry Associations.

-The answer to this question could be: “I will focus my attention to and efforts on connecting with TELUS managers who are on LinkedIn as well as who are members of local communications networking groups”.
+The answer to this question could be: “I will focus my attention on and efforts on connecting with TELUS managers who are on LinkedIn as well as who are members of local communications networking groups”.